oconpa/hugoHosting/content/lambda-backend/_index.md

 pre = "<b>4. </b>"
 +++

-Now that we've got the storage unit set up, its time to actually set up a logical backend to push and pull as we need to this unit.
+Now that we've got the storage unit set up, its time to set up our backend which to talk to the bucket.
+In the coming slides we will no only push content to the bucket, but also pull it to populate our website.

 For the backend we are going to set up 5 routes each playing a crucial role in the app.